If you think change is hard, you’re doing it wrong. And you’re probably doing change management training wrong, too.

 Let me dig into 3 points on this.
 The first is that there are 3 ways to do change in our businesses.
 And you have to make sure you’re applying the right kind of training to the right level of change.

-Those 3 levels are individual change, organizational change and enterprise level change.
-So enterprise level change is a huge big shift in a business that pretty much changes their business model.
+Those 3 levels are individual change, organizational change, and enterprise-level change.
+So enterprise-level change is a huge big shift in a business that pretty much changes their business model.
 They have to bring in significant new talent, significant new types of skill sets, in order to accomplish something really big and huge.
 This takes a decade, even multiple decades to pull off.

 The second piece of change that’s really important in a way to think about customizing your change management training to what you need is that you have to address the change management training at the right level for what your team needs.

 I recently had a potential client come to me and they wanted a cultural change.
 They wanted to start with organizational change for something that’s really big.
-And if you’ve listened to the first season of my podcast, you know that cultural change and true organizational change doesn’t happen until step eight.
+And if you’ve listened to the first season of my podcast, you know that cultural change and true organizational change does not happen until step eight.
 That’s eight out of eight steps, my friends.
 You gotta start at step one, which is creating urgency for change.
 And they weren’t willing to invest that time because they wanted to skip over some steps.

 The third piece to making sure that your change management training hits at the right level is that you, and this is my recommendation, this is Stefanie Krievins.
-Start with individual change so that your team is always ready, flexible and adaptable for what comes next.
+Start with individual change so that your team is always ready, flexible, and adaptable for what comes next.
 I call this business yoga.
 They need to be ready for uncertainty.
 They need to be ready for the unknowns.

 2020 has certainly brought us a ton of that.
 And 2021 and beyond into the economic disaster recovery, that is ahead of us, will continue to bring us even more.
 So we need to equip our teams now.
 Our direct reports with the skills to remain flexible and adaptable for the times ahead.